kovidgoyal/kitty/docs/file-transfer-protocol.rst

     metadata all the ``WRITE`` bits should be set if the read only bit is clear and cleared if it is set.
 When writing files, the read-only bit should be set if the bit indicating write permission for the user is clear.
 The other UNIX bits must be ignored when writing.
-When reading, all the READ bits should always be set and all the EXECUTE bits should be set if the file is directly executable by the Windows Operating system.
+When reading, all the ``READ`` bits should always be set and all the ``EXECUTE`` bits should be set if the file is directly executable by the Windows Operating system.
+There is no attempt to map Window's ACLs to permission bits.

 Symbolic and hard links